 e.
 Particular care shall be taken to maintain the data protection rights of participants when personal data is transferred from the country in which they are collected to another country.
 When data processing is conducted in another country, the data protection principles of this Code must be respected.

 ARTICLE 8: CHILDREN AND YOUNG PEOPLE

-Neuromarketing studies involving participants less than 18 years of age shall only take place with the informed consent of the participant’s parents.
+Neuromarketing studies involving participants less than 18 years of age shall only take place with the informed consent of the participant’s parents or legal guardians.